chrismbirmingham/hci-face/README.md

 - [ ] Create additional face visual presents *
     - Such as QT default, cordial replica, and human mask
 - [ ] Improve accuracy of lip synch *
+- [ ] Export faces from AU for custom expressions
+- [ ] Seperate left and right control

 ### Back End
 - [ ] Test ChatGPT for classification